Skip to content

 The model slots

 Aparture exposes six independent model slots plus one for the optional podcast add-on.
-Every slot ships with a default so you can run without touching them, and every slot can be swapped per run without restarting the server.
+Every slot ships with a default so you can run without touching them, and any slot can be swapped per run without restarting the server.
+Five have drop-downs in the Settings panel; postProcessingModel is the exception — it lives only in the saved config, with no Settings control.

 SlotWhat it drivesDefault

-filterModelStage 2 quick filter (YES / MAYBE / NO triage)gemini-3.1-flash-lite
+filterModelStage 2 quick filter (YES / MAYBE / NO triage)gemini-3.5-flash-lite

-briefingModelStage 5 synthesis, the hallucination audit, and the refinement flowgemini-3.1-pro
+briefingModelStage 5 synthesis, the hallucination audit, and the refinement flowgemini-3.6-flash

-quickSummaryModelPer-paper quick-summary compression (text-only), runs just before synthesisgemini-3.1-flash-lite
+quickSummaryModelPer-paper quick-summary compression (text-only), runs just before synthesisgemini-3.5-flash-lite

 A separate notebookLMModel slot drives the podcast-bundle generator in the podcast add-on — no default, you pick it per generation.
 The related quickSummaryConcurrency knob (default 5, clamped 1–20) controls how many quick-summary calls fire in parallel before synthesis.